Xanglu/DIY-Sim-Racing-FFB-Pedal-Odrive/External_joystick/README.md

 # DAP Joystick UART Output Format

-This document describes the UART output data structure used for communication between the DAP Joystick system and external devices.
+This document describes the UART output data structure used for communication between the FFB Pedal Wireless Bridge system and external devices.
 The data is transmitted as a packed binary struct, ensuring compact and predictable layout.

+## Firmware Flashing for External Joystick Support

+To enable external joystick inject support, flash the wireless bridge with the **`Bridge_with_external_joystick`** firmware tag.

-## Overview
+## Packet Overview

 The UART packet consists of two parts: